ForestOfLight/skyoobguide/docs/advanced.md

 This glitch creates the same effect as the [driving](#drive--advanced-table-uber) trick, but it moves much, much quicker.
 It can be quite hard to control, but it can even slice through wind walls!
 Other players don't see this glitch in action, but they can teleport to you once it's over.

-<div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/8ysac1?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>
+<div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/vxr5g1?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 1. Place your table.
 1. Have a friend sit at the table.
+1. Grab your friends hand at the same time as they do any friend emote.
+(Similar to [Advanced Uber](../movement/multi-player/#drive--advanced-table-uber).)
 1. Have your friend [hard freeze](../terms-and-methods/#freezing).
-1. Grab the hand of your friend by tapping the “follow” button and then the “hold hands” button.
 1. Drag your table out and zoooom.
-1. When you're finished, place the table down and let go of your friends hand.
-1. Your friend can stop [freezing](../terms-and-methods/#freezing) and warp to you.
+1. When you're finished, place the table down.
+Your friend can stop freezing.

 {: .note }
 > Due to how placeable props work, your table will first teleport you to the [origin](../terms-and-methods/#the-origin) before you have much means of control.
 If any [reset walls](../terms-and-methods/#reset-walls-and-loading-zones) are between you and the [origin](../terms-and-methods/#the-origin) you will be reset to where you started the Supersonic Drive.
+You and your friend(s) will likely be split up by the servers as well.
-> In addition, going through a [loading zone](../terms-and-methods/#reset-walls-and-loading-zones) will cause Sky to softlock.
+> In addition, going through a [loading zone](../terms-and-methods/#reset-walls-and-loading-zones) will cause Sky to freeze.
 If this happens, just restart the game.

 {: .highlight }
+> Some manipulations for this trick:
-> Try using a boat prop to move across water!
+> 1. Boat props are a great way to move across water.
+> 1. Being piggybacked with your frozen friend (friend asks for piggyback and freezes before you accept) will make your sonic slower and easier to control.
+However, to make it more reliable it's easiest to piggyback on another friend and have them hold your frozen friend's hand.
+> 1. Your friend can actually stand on or sit at your table and doesn't need to offer a friend emote, but they won't be taken with your table when they unfreeze.

 ---